 - adding a cooking lesson to the home cooked meal (US$40-$100)

 - or going the full shebang with a market tour prior to your cooking session and meal.
 (US$80-$170)

 Since I was coming after work in the evening, no market tour for me, and while I am not much of a cook, I thought I’d try the cooking lesson just for fun.

 This meal was a real homey experience – Rosaline’s family was finishing up their dinner when I entered their house.
 She has a large kitchen with a nice island counter, and she had set up most of the prep before I arrived.
-She was a very nice affable sort, and we had a lot of chitchat while she showed me the ingredients and preparation method for the food – she prepared a little set of recipes on which I could take notes and bring home with me as well.
+She was a very nice affable sort, and we chitchatted comfortably while she showed me the ingredients and preparation method for the food.
+She also prepared a little set of recipes on which I could take notes and bring home with me as well.

-But here’s the more exciting part on what we ended up making – she based the menu on the food from her own Peranakan and Singaporean heritage: Nyonya Laksa, Roast Pork, Ngoh Hiang and Ondeh Ondeh.
+But on to the more exciting part where we actually started cooking!
+Rosaline based the menu on the food from her own Peranakan and Singaporean heritage: Nyonya Laksa, Roast Pork, Ngoh Hiang and Ondeh Ondeh.
 My own heritage is more Hokkien, so frankly while I knew most of these foods, I didn’t eat them very often myself, so it was quite nice learning about how to make them, which definitely helped in me appreciating the food better.

 All in all, I really enjoyed the experience and I think it’s a great addition to your itinerary when overseas – if you’re tired of searching out your own food or eating tour package meals, it’s a great and easy way to get the authentic local experience.
 Also, the meal and cooking session took about 2-2.5 hours in total, so you still have lots of time for your own adventures and experiences.